SAP/alert-notification-node-client/docs/common-objects/region-utils.md

 RegionUtils contains:
 * constants with predefined regions which represent where Alert Notification is currently onboarded
-* a class which can be used to fully customize your region with a specific url and platform.
+* a class which can be used to fully customize your region with a specific URL and platform.
 * an enum representing the environment on which Alert Notification is onboarded

 ## Region